 Living cost in Germany is approximately 800 Euros per month.
 This can go up depending on the lifestyle of a student.
 Study Abroad in Germany

 The students have two options for making an application.
 They can either apply directly or take help from UNI ASSIST.
 UNI ASSIST charges Euro 68 for their service of applying to the first University.
-An additional Euro 15 per Universities for further applications.
+An additional Euro 15 per University for further applications.
 UNI ASSIST assists students with its partner Universities only.

 Visa and Work Permit Study Abroad in Germany

 It often takes several months for a visa to be issued.
-It is therefore important to apply for an applicant visa as soon as possible so that you can arrive before your course commences.
-You should not wait to receive confirmation of a university place, as the notice of admission arrives very late in Germany.
+It is therefore important to apply for an applicant visa as early as possible so that you can arrive before your course commences.
+You should not wait to receive confirmation of a university place, as the admission notice arrives very late in Germany.
 It is preferable to apply for an applicant visa with the university’s confirmation of application and then convert it to a residence permit for study purposes in Germany.
 Study Abroad in Germany

 As an international student, you are permitted to work for 120 full days or 240 half days in a year.
 This will help you in getting a bit of extra pocket-money.
 After completing your degree in Germany, you can stay on in the country for up to 18 months to look for a job that is in keeping with your education.
 Once you find a job, the residence permit issued to you for the purpose of studying, can be converted into a residence permit for taking gainful employment.